 2. Many People Will Want To Visit You

 Amsterdam has an international reputation as a beautiful, vibrant city, and the name Amsterdam is known worldwide.
 If you move to Amsterdam as an expat, you can be sure that many relatives and friends will want to visit you during your stay in Amsterdam and spend a few days in this magnificent city.

 You will become rather popular just by living in Amsterdam.

 3. Many Jobs In The Financial Industry

 Amsterdam has much more jobs in the financial and tech industry than The Hague, attracting a different type of expat, usually younger expats than those in The Hague.
 The financial sector in Amsterdam is concentrated in the southern part of town, called the Zuid-As.

 4. Many Cultural Events And Parties

 The abundance of cultural events and parties in Amsterdam is partly why Amsterdam is well known.
-I mentioned the parties above, but many of the largest cultural events in The Netherlands also occur in Amsterdam.
+I mentioned the parties above, but many of the most significant cultural events in The Netherlands also occur in Amsterdam.
 Amsterdam is the place to be concerning theaters, museums, and cultural events.

 5. Close To Schiphol Airport